plone/documentation/manage/installing/installation.rst

 Installing Plone using RPMs, .dev, ... packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See the `Preparing the Server </manage/deploying/preparing>`_ section of the Deployment guide for a list of system packages needed to install Plone.
+See the :doc:`Preparing the Server </manage/deploying/preparing>` section of the Deployment guide for a list of system packages needed to install Plone.
 General instructions are otherese the same as for Debian-style systems.

 Microsoft Windows
 -------------------------